hyperledger-archives/iroha-api/source/includes/_transactions.md

 </aside>

-Communication between Iroha peer and client application is maintained via [gRPC framework](https://grpc.io/about/).
+Communication between Iroha peer and a client application is maintained via [gRPC framework](https://grpc.io/about/).
-Client applications should follow descibed protocol and form transactions accordingly to description below.
+Client applications should follow described protocol and form transactions accordingly to the description below.

 ## Transaction structure